 Dr. No (1962) - "James Bond Theme" by Monty Norman and the John Barry Orchestra

 In fact, each version of Bond received its own distinctive version of the theme.
 Sean Connery's was more jazzy and orchestral.
 George Lazenby's was higher-pitched, featuring a Moog synthesizer.
-And, Roger Moore's started with a full string orchestra, but then got more funky as Bond moved into the '80s.
+And, Roger Moore's started with a full-string orchestra, but then got funkier as Bond moved into the '80s.
 Timothy Dalton's version was overdubbed with harder rocking drums to play on his movies' darker themes.
-Pierce Brosnan's was more techno influenced as Bond's adventures became more tech-inspired following the end of the Cold War.
+Pierce Brosnan's version was more techno-influenced as Bond's adventures became more tech-inspired following the end of the Cold War.
 Finally, in Daniel Craig's reboot, the theme almost became something that's earned.
 It, along with the classic gun-barrel sequence, is featured at the end of the movies, just as we follow Craig's Bond in his first adventures as Double-0-7.

 The Good, the Bad and the Ugly (1967) - "Main Title" by Ennio Morricone